 Do we even need one?

-We are marketeers, one of the top paid actors in the big screen of marketing ball game !
+We are marketers, one of the top paid actors on the big screen of the marketing ball game!

 Because where the entry barriers are low... competition becomes difficult.
 Too many applicants for every single job.